MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/standard-metrics.md

 ### Process private bytes (performanceCounters/processPrivateBytes)

-Amount of non-shared memory that the monitored process allocated for its data.
+Amount of nonshared memory that the monitored process allocated for its data.

 | Unit of measure | Supported aggregations | Supported dimensions  |
 |-----------------|------------------------|-----------------------|